 Lu Kingdom flourished in the Spring and Autumn period of the Zhou Dynasty.
 The square complex included ten major roads running through the city, while a south-north road served as the axis.
 In the centre of the city, the palace stands, bordered by formidable walls.

 The unique pyramidal tomb is the burial place of Shao Hao, one of the five legendary emperors who ruled China 4,000 years ago.

 Classical concerts and dances are staged nightly.
-They are worth a watch for their authentic Spring, Autumn and Warring States styles.
+They are worth a watch for performance Confucius life, their authentic Spring, Autumn and Warring States styles.